MarinaPrice-Dev/ascii-map-generator/README.md

 - **JSON**: Structured format with colors and metadata
 - **ANSI**: Terminal-compatible with color codes
 - **ROT.js**: ROT.js library compatible format

+## SEO Features

+This application is fully optimized for search engines with:

+- **Meta Tags**: Comprehensive title, description, and keyword optimization
+- **Structured Data**: JSON-LD schema markup for rich snippets
+- **Social Media**: Open Graph and Twitter Card tags for better sharing
+- **Technical SEO**: Sitemap, robots.txt, and canonical URLs
+- **PWA Support**: Manifest and service worker for app-like experience
+- **Performance**: Optimized loading and caching strategies

+For detailed SEO information, see [SEO.md](./SEO.md).

 ## TO DO
 - grid border on/off